lite-xl/lite-xl.github.io/CONTRIBUTING.md

 #### Do

 Create a relevant title / heading when creating new content.
-If applicable, you may specify a description in the front matter.
+Always specify a description in the front matter in the form of "Learn X in Lite XL".

 #### Don't